b0yblake/b0yblake/README.md

 ### Hi there 👋

 I was born in FE on 09/2020.
 So, I'm kid 👶
-Now I'm working at ... as a web frontend developer.
+Now I'm working as a web frontend developer.

 **Languages and Tools:**